WheatonCS/Lexos/2_InTheMargins/Analyze/TopWords/topwords.md

 ### Compare all the classes
 1. __Tool Tip:__
-   Comparing the proportion of each word in one class to that in another class.
-Example: Find Top Words between two books with multiple chapters.
+   Comparing the proportion of each token in one class to that in another class.
+Example: Find topwords between two books (classes).
 2. __Tool Tip Extended:__
    Only an option when documents are put into classes.
 3. __Example:__